BenLangmead/bowtie/MANUAL.markdown

 [Performance tuning]: #performance-tuning

-1. If your computer has multiple processors/cores, use `-p`
+1. If your computer has multiple processors/cores, use `--threads`

-    The [`-p`] option causes Bowtie to launch a specified number of parallel search threads.
-Each thread runs on a different processor/core and all threads find alignments in parallel, increasing alignment throughput by approximately a multiple of the number of threads (though in practice, speedup is somewhat worse than linear).
+    [`--threads`] option causes Bowtie to launch a specified number of parallel threads.
+Each thread runs on a different processor/core.
+    For alignment, this increases alignment throughput by approximately a multiple of the number of threads (though in practice, it is somewhat worse than linear).
+For index building, using multiple threads decreases building time.

-2. If using `-p`, use the Threading Building Blocks library if possible

-    In our experiments, we find the Threading Building Blocks (TBB) library gives the best thread scaling.
-TBB is disabled by default but it can be enabled by building from source using `make WITH_TBB=1`.

-3. If reporting many alignments per read, try tweaking `bowtie-build --offrate`
+2. If reporting many alignments per read, try tweaking `bowtie-build --offrate`

     If you are using the [`-k`], [`-a`] or [`-m`] options and Bowtie is